-When I think about what makes a great camera, it isn’t just image quality, resolution, or speed.
-It also needs to be something that’s enjoyable to use, that encourages you to take it out of the bag and leave your phone in your pocket.
-That’s why I think the Fujifilm X-T4 is the best camera on the market.
-It doesn’t have the biggest sensor or most megapixels, but it’s still the closet thing I’ve seen to the perfect camera thanks to how well-rounded it is.
-It’s a stylish machine that looks as good as the pictures it takes, and it strikes a balance between portability, features, and image quality that can’t be beat.
+A great camera is about more than image quality, resolution, and speed.
+It needs to be enjoyable to use, to encourage you to take it out of your bag and leave your phone in your pocket.
+And, preferably, it needs to do this without putting too much strain on your bank account.
+That’s why I think the Fujifilm X-T4 is the best camera you can buy right now.
+It doesn’t have the biggest sensor, nor the most megapixels, but it’s still the closet thing I’ve seen to the perfect camera thanks to a strong combination of features at a price appropriate for enthusiast photographers.

 At a glance:

 - Best full-frame mirrorless camera: Canon EOS R5

 - Best digital camera for travel: Sony RX100 VII

 - Best digital camera for kids: Olympus Tough TG-6

 - Best digital camera for beginners: Sony A6100

 - Best digital camera for video: Panasonic Lumix GH5